 The despair to which all of the girls die or are turned into witches.

 Mami is killed the moments after she is finally told that she will always have a friend and that her lonely existence will end.

-Sayaka's grief in being able to heal the person she loves but in return finds herself unlovable and unnoticed (in comparison to Hitomi who was already getting love letters and Madoka who is purported to have more talent as a magical girl than Sayaka ever will) and dies together at with Kyouko, who lost her family in attempting to be selfless and became single-mindedly selfish as a result.
+Sayaka's grief in being able to heal the person she loves but in return finds herself unlovable and unnoticed (in comparison to Hitomi who was already getting love letters and Madoka who is purported to have more talent as a magical girl than Sayaka ever will) and dies together with Kyoko, who lost her family in attempting to be selfless and became single-mindedly selfish as a result.